 This site introduces my work on the foundations of physics and as a popular-science writer.
 A non-technical description of my ideas and in particular my current research into Shape Dynamics is available.
 Since completion of my PhD in 1968, I have worked outside an academic environment, though I have collaborated with several researchers in academia.
 The picture above shows me at my home in north Oxfordshire, England.
 Much of the work with my collaborators has been done there.

-Besides research papers, I have written two books: The Discovery of Dynamics, which investigates the background to Newton’s great discoveries, and The End of Time, which is written for both the general reader and scientists.
+Besides research papers, I have written three books: The Discovery of Dynamics, which investigates the background to Newton’s great discoveries.
+The End of Time, which is written for both the general reader and scientists.
 In it I argue that time is ultimately an illusion.
 In The Janus Point, I explore a gravitational arrow of time.

 During the last few years, I have collaborated with Tim Koslowski and Flavio Mercati.
 Previous collaborators include Edward Anderson, Brendan Z. Foster, Henrique Gomes, Sean Gryb, Bryan Kelleher and the late Niall Ó Murchadha.
 I describe our current research programme here.
 We receive offers of collaboration with interest and can provide some support and supervision to young researchers.

 - Talk at Zürich Workshop on time in physics: